PRTG Manual: Modbus RTU Custom Sensor

 For a detailed list and descriptions of the channels that this sensor can show, see section Channel List.

-▪You can only create this sensor on a probe device, either a local probe device or a remote probe device.
+- You can create this sensor only on a probe device.

 You cannot add this sensor to the hosted probe of a PRTG Hosted Monitor instance.
 If you want to use this sensor, add it to a remote probe device.